-Furthermore, there are significant plans for further decarbonisation projects across the Council estate, which will include external funding applications.
-Sites currently under consideration (subject to further approval) include:
+- 40. Furthermore, there are significant plans for further decarbonisation projects across the Council estate, which will include external funding applications.
+Sites currently awaiting PSDS funding decisions are:

-- (a) Bishop Auckland TH (PSDS Resubmission)
+- (a) Bishop Auckland TH Positive discussions

-- (b) Spennymoor EDC (PSDS Resubmission)
+- (b) Spennymoor EDC No feedback

-- (c) Durham Pathways (PSDS)
+- (c) Durham Pathways Successful

-- (d) Stanley CAP (PSDS)

-- (e) Durham PACC building (PSDS)
+- (d) Durham PACC building Positive discussions

-- Other buildings may be considered including Green Lane and Freemans Quay, given key criteria being age of boilers.
-This will be subject to a separate report through to Corporate Property Board and Net Zero Board
+- 41. We are now progressing a list for the next round PSDS round 4 in October 2024.

-- 41 The recent £8.5m
+- 42. The recent £8.5m

 European Funded, Low

 Carbon Depot is now fully

 operational with its 3MW

 solar Farm and 2 MW

 battery storage, making it

 potentially our most

 significant investment in

 decarbonisation to date.

 Results from this and the

 other decarbonisation

 projects will start to come

-through for the 2024/25 reporting cycle, however early results are looking extremely positive, with CO_2 and monetary savings expected.
+through for the 2024/25 reporting cycle, however early results are looking extremely positive, with $CO_2$ and monetary savings expected.
 The project has received excellent recognition in the form of an ASPE nomination for the 'Best Climate Initiative' and was mentioned by the Climate Change Committee (CCC), in their 2022 'Climate Conversation' report.

-- We are at design stage for a number of significant projects, including the Solar Car Ports, which could equate to a £28m investment for 15 sites.
-This project is in detailed design phase and will be subject to a further report but would be predicated on an Invest to Save opportunity. - Staff across the Council continue to be flexible and opportunistic, ensuring that funding bids help to offset capital costs wherever possible and assist in making other projects more cost effective (e.g., Stanley CAP, CLS LC).
+- 43. We are at design stage for a number of significant projects, including the Solar Car Ports, which could equate to a £28m investment for 15 sites.
+This project is in detailed design phase and will be subject to a further report but would be predicated on an Invest to Save opportunity. - 44.
+Staff across the Council continue to be flexible and opportunistic, ensuring that funding bids help to offset capital costs wherever possible and assist in making other projects more cost effective (e.g., Stanley CAP, CLS LC).

-The council continues to evaluate and modify its approach to managing its estate to ensure benefits for carbon sequestration and nature.
+45. The council continues to evaluate and modify its approach to managing its estate to ensure benefits for carbon sequestration and nature.
 42 hectares of amenity mown grassland has been converted to wildflower meadows since 2020 and implementation of the Woodland Improvement Grant is ensuring the appropriate management of the council's 1800-hectare woodland estate.
 The use of peat is being eliminated from council planting schemes and the council's garden waste PAS 100 compost will be used in trials next year to develop a peat free horticulture growing medium as part of the Enrich Earth project.

-- The council's E-Learning course on climate change has attained a high level of staff completions (72% overall staff completion rate.
+- 46. The council's E-Learning course on climate change has attained a high level of staff completions (72% overall staff completion rate.
 93% of Leaders have completed the course.
 97% of Managers have completed the course.
-69% of Core staff have completed the course) and the Climate Champions staff network currently has 118 members. - Other actions to embed a climate emergency culture within the council are included within the Council's Environmental Management System which attained the top 'green' level accreditation with Investors in the Environment in Autumn 2022.
+69% of Core staff have completed the course) and the Climate Champions staff network currently has 118 members. - 47.
+Other actions to embed a climate emergency culture within the council are included within the Council's Environmental Management System which attained the top 'green' level accreditation with Investors in the Environment in Autumn 2022.
 These include actions such as ensuring that the council's major projects undergo Sustainability Assessment, and that links to tackling climate change are included in new Council strategies etc.